pkucnc/qemu_blog/regions.md

 ## Init memory for CLabPU Machine

 CLabPU has a DRAM memory region, which should be initialized.
-Add the following code:
+Add the following code to clabpu.c

 ```c
 static const MemMapEntry clabpu_memmap[] = {
     [CLABPU_MROM] =     {     0x1000,     0xf000 },